 The term “Search Engine Optimization” became part of our vocabulary in 1997.
 Back then, you only needed to submit the website URL to the search engine to rank.
 In less than 25 years, search engines have evolved from an embryo to a gargantuan beast that controls the fortunes of every eCommerce website.

 SEO still includes the basic techniques like adding your keywords in header, page text, URL, meta description, image file names, and alt tags.
 However, it requires more than the basics to drive quality traffic.
 For your pages to rank, you must write content for people, not search engines.

 Successful Inbound marketers use “high intent keywords,” or what your English teacher called action verbs.
 They include words like “buy,” “visit,” “purchase,” and other phrases like, “near me,” and “driving directions.”
 People searching for these words are ready to act.
 User behavior now guides the SERPs (search engine ranking pages) with keywords having less of an impact.

 4. Events and Word of Mouth Referrals

-HubSpot did a poll that demonstrated the power of word of mouth advertising.
+HubSpot did a poll that demonstrated the power of word-of-mouth advertising.
 They asked 402 SMB owners, “What are the biggest drivers of growth for your business?”
-The top response, at 73%, was word of mouth or referrals.
+The top response, at 73%, was the word of mouth or referrals.
 That was over twice as many as SEO or direct outbound sales methods, which were at 30%.

 Soliciting Referrals and Positive Reviews